 Unfortunately for bus enthusiasts who want to try out PC8313P, boarding is restricted to NUS staff and students only, as with all other ISBs.
 Again, despite being new to NUS, the friendly driver very quickly learnt how to identify the passes, so the checking of passes is enforced.

 PC8313P was just as quiet as when we had done the testing, and being an electric vehicle, it had lots of torque which was immediately noticeable whenever we exited a bus stop.
-The bus also easily climbed the slopes at YIH, BIZ 2 and PGP with no complaint.
+The coach also easily climbed the slopes at YIH, BIZ 2 and PGP with no complaint.

-From my understanding, the electric bus will operate throughout the week, including Sundays and Public Holidays.
+From my understanding, the electric coach will operate throughout the week, including Sundays and Public Holidays.
 This is of course subject to change in the event of teething issues, but the first day of operations proceeded fine.
 Here’s wishing NUS all the best for the trial!